Compatibility

 Noisium: not recommended in Big Globe worlds because it only helps with vanilla chunk generators, and does not contain any optimizations that Big Globe doesn't already have.
 Noisium is still useful inside vanilla worlds, so if you plan on creating both, then Noisium is recommended.

-Distant Horizons or Voxy: recommended in order to see terrain far away.
+Distant Horizons or Voxy: recommended in V4 in order to see terrain and structures far away.
 This can make it easier to find areas that interest you, and make it easier to collect resources, as some resources only spawn in specific areas.
+In V5, a more limited version of this functionality without the ability to see structures is built-in.

 In 3.x, mods which let you teleport between locations you've already visited are recommended because worlds as large as Big Globe make transportation difficult otherwise.
 In 4.0 and later versions, Big Globe has this functionality built-in.

-In 4.0 and later versions, Satin is recommended, because waypoints and hyperspace look cooler when Satin is installed.
+In 4.x and later versions, Satin is recommended, because waypoints and hyperspace look cooler when Satin is installed.
+Note that Satin is NOT required in MC 1.21.2 and later, and it's also NOT required in V5.0.4 and later.